IDIASLab/TRACE/README.md

 2. Extract the trajectories with temporal overlap with the test set and compute overlap
 3. Compute the various transition graphs
 4. Compute the information necessary for similarity computation and corresponding similarity for the proposed method and the baselines
-5. Predict the next assignment using the method and the baselines
+5. Predict the next k assignments using the TRACE models and the baselines
-6. Evaluate the precision and recall for each model and compare them.
+6. Evaluate the precision and recall for each model and compare them
+7. Predict the next step using the MetaTier model